Tuufless/FFXIV-Elemental-Raid-Macros/3.0_heavensward/extreme_trials/sophia/README.md

 # Containment Bay P1T6 (Extreme)

+An up-to-date reference would be Nukemaru's guide:

+{% include youtube.html id="WsiSU759ff8" %}

 ## Things to check

 - Check the Sin and Punishment spread positions.
+- Check which tank takes which add.

+*(These two points are different from older macros.)*

 ## Japanese
 ```